goyal1510/jayant-weather-app/README.md

 # Jayant Weather App

-A simple weather dashboard that provides current weather data and a 5-day forecast for a selected city or the user's current location.
+A simple weather dashboard that provides current weather data and a future forecast for a selected city or the user's current location.
 Built using JavaScript, HTML, Tailwind CSS, and the OpenWeatherMap API.

 ## Features